-The University reserves the right to amend this privacy statement and will occasionally update this Privacy Statement to reflect customer feedback.
-The University encourages you to periodically review this Statement to be informed of how the University is protecting your information.
+The institution reserves the right to amend this privacy statement and will occasionally update this Privacy Statement to reflect customer feedback.
+The institution encourages you to periodically review this Statement to be informed of how the institution is protecting your information.

 If we do so, we will post notice of the change on our website and you will be deemed to have accepted such changes.

-The University welcomes your comments regarding this Privacy Statement.
-If you believe that the University has not adhered to this Statement, please contact the University by e-mail.
+The institution welcomes your comments regarding this Privacy Statement.
+If you believe that the institution has not adhered to this Statement, please contact the institution by e-mail.
 We will use commercially reasonable efforts to promptly determine and remedy the problem.